healeycodes/among-us-friends/README.md

 # among-us-friends

-I use this to track the performance of players in the Among Us games I play with my friends.
+I use this to track the performance of players in the Among Us games I play with my friends!

 There is a provisional ELO system, and graphs powered by Chart.js.
 The backend is an Node/Express app.